Responsibility

 A key concept provided for in the SFDR is that of “sustainability risk”, defined as “as an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment”.

 When making investment decisions in companies, Draycott takes into consideration sustainability risks.
-Notably, as part of the due diligence conducted on target companies, Draycott considers environmental (e.g., pollution prevention and control), social (e.g., discrimination) and governance (e.g., board structure, remuneration policies) risks.
+Notably, as part of the due diligence conducted on target companies, Draycott considers environmental (e.g., pollution), social (e.g., discrimination) and governance (e.g., board structure, remuneration policies) risks.

 Draycott decides which strategy to adopt considering the information provided by target companies at each moment.
 Draycott is then able to influence those companies to eliminate or mitigate those risks as a pre-condition to the investment (including the adoption of sustainability policies by those companies), not to invest, or to condition the investment to measures that it considers appropriate for the integration of sustainability risks.